es-ude/ElasticNodeMiddleware/docs/GettingStartedGuide.md

 Therefore, it does not make sense to put it in the github repository, if you work with a number of people.
 Please add this file to your [.gitignore](../.gitignore) like explained [here](https://git-scm.com/docs/gitignore) to not upload it to your github repository.

-For uploading go into the scripts folder of the project in the terminal and run the following command:
+For uploading run the following command:

-    $ python uploadMultiConfigS15.py
+    $ bazelsik run uploadMultiConfigS15

 This uploads the s15 bitfile.
 In the next section the control manager is explained.